-The contemporary works written for ECCG highlight both gamelan and gamelan-plus, with an extended group: guest soloists and ensembles, dancers, or auxiliary media (audio, film, video).
-The resulting repertoire reflects an intermingling of cultural sensibilities set within a global context.
+The contemporary works written for ECCG highlight both gamelan and gamelan-plus: an extended ensemble featuring guest soloists and performers, dancers or auxiliary media including audio, film or video.
+The resulting repertoire reflects Evergreen's intermingling of cultural sensibilities within a global context.

 Evergreen Club has collaborated with film-composer Mychael Danna on three of his soundtracks, including his Oscar winning soundtrack, Life of Pi.
 The group was also the centrepiece of John Wyre’s Heartbeat Orchestra that toured internationally in the 1990s and 2000s.

-In performance, and on their ten CD recordings, Evergreen Club Contemporary Gamelan has presented world premieres by leading composers Katia Makdissi-Warren, Ana Sokolovic, Linda C. Smith, Linda Bouchard, Mark Duggan, Walter Boudreau, Jon Siddall, John Cage, James Tenney, Gilles Tremblay, Lou Harrison, John Wyre among many others.
+In performance, and on ten CD recordings, Evergreen Club Contemporary Gamelan has presented world premieres by leading composers Katia Makdissi-Warren, Ana Sokolovic, Linda C. Smith, Linda Bouchard, Walter Boudreau, Jon Siddall, John Cage, James Tenney, Gilles Tremblay, Mark Duggan, Lou Harrison, John Wyre among many others.

 The "Songs Project" features ECCG with vocalists Jennifer Moore, Suba Sankaran and Maryem Tollar performing arrangements of Indonesian and original songs with gamelan.
-After several years of performing the Songs Project live in 2017, Evergreen Club released the material as the vocal album, "Bridge".
+After multiple performances of the Songs Project live in 2017, Evergreen Club released the material as the vocal album, "Bridge".